vitest-dev/vitest/docs/config/index.md

 - **Version:** Vitets 0.29.0
 - **See also:** [Dep Optimization Options](https://vitejs.dev/config/dep-optimization-options.html)

 Enable dependency optimization.
-This can improve the performance of your tests.
+If you have a lot of tests, this might improve their performance.

 For `jsdom` and `happy-dom` environments, when Vitest will encounter the external library, it will be bundled into a single file using esbuild and imported as a whole module.
 This is good for several reasons: